Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Related Work

 \subsection{Steerable and Stylistic Motion Synthesis}

-Generating steerable motion controllers from unstructured datasets has been extensively explored in character animation, with the goal of producing motions that are realistic, diverse, and controllable.
-A classical approach to this challenge is \emph{motion matching}~\cite{clavet2016motion}, which retrieves and blends motion segments from a given dataset based on user commands.
-However, motion matching inherently lacks generalization, as it essentially patchworks existing motion sequences.
-To overcome this limitation, recent research has increasingly turned to learning-based generative methods, including generative adversarial network (GAN)-based~\cite{peng2021amp, peng2022ase} or VAE-based methods~\cite{ling2020character, yao2022controlvae}.
+The field of character animation has widely explored the steerable motion synthesis using real-world data, aiming to create motions that are realistic, diverse, and interactive.
+Recently, this goal has driven a significant shift towards learning-based generative methods, particularly those using generative adversarial networks (GANs)~\cite{peng2021amp, peng2022ase}, VAEs~\cite{ling2020character, yao2022controlvae}, and more recently, diffusion models~\cite{truong2024pdp, huang2025diffuse}.

-GAN-based approaches have gained significant attention for generating realistic motions for physics-based characters.
-Adversarial Motion Priors~\cite{peng2021amp} is a prominent example where an RL policy acts as the \emph{generator} to learn natural motions by interacting with a physics simulation, guided by a \emph{discriminator} that rewards stylistic realism.
-When combined with task rewards, this method enables steerable behaviors while retaining realistic motion style.
-This approach was further extended by \citet{peng2022ase}, who incorporated skill embeddings to enhance scalability across a broader range of behaviors.
-However, these approaches often suffer from training instability and mode collapse, limiting motion diversity and requiring careful tuning.
+Notably, GAN-based approaches have gained attention for generating steerable behaviors in the context of physics-based characters.
+Adversarial Motion Priors (AMP)~\cite{peng2021amp} is a prominent example, wherein an RL policy acts as the \emph{generator} to synthesize natural motions in a physics simulation, while a \emph{discriminator} guides the process by rewarding stylistic realism.
+When combined with task rewards, this method enables steerable behaviors while retaining realistic motion style. \Diff{However, AMP and its variant are prone to training instability and mode collapse, which can limit motion diversity and require extensive hyperparameter tuning.
+Furthermore, their end-to-end nature lacks the transparency needed to easily diagnose and correct errors.}